 All living things constantly adapt to the various pressures they face including predators, pollution and environmental change.
 Yet the human species has undeniably emerged as the main perpetrator of the dangers that threaten the survival of other life forms.
 A Guide to the Flora and Fauna of the World reminds us of this fact, and above all to retain a critical, cautious and ironic attitude to the “real.”

-Photo prints and text sheets in a handmade clamshell box
+Photo prints and text sheets in an archive box

 24 x 34 cm